Grace Communion International: Finances

-In contrast to many other churches' religious services, the practice of the WCG was not to pass around offering plates during weekly church services but only during holy day church services (seven days each year).
-These funds were considered "freewill offerings" and regarded as entirely separate from regular tithes.
-The church also gathered funds in the form of donations from "co-workers", those who read the church's free literature or watched the weekly TV show but did not actually attend services.
+In contrast to many other churches' religious services, the WCG did not follow the practice of passing around offering plates every church service; instead reserving this practice for holy day church services.
+Instead of calling these tithes the church considered them "freewill offerings" and regarded them as entirely separate from regular tithes.
+The church also gathered funds in the form of donations from "co-workers".
+Those who read the church's free literature or watched the weekly TV show but did not attend services.

-Under Joseph W. Tkach Sr., the mandatory nature of the church's three-tithe system was abolished, and it was suggested that tithes could be calculated on net, rather than gross, income.
+Under Joseph W. Tkach Sr., the three-tithe system became non-mandatory.
+It was suggested that tithes could be calculated on net, rather than gross, income.
 GCI headquarters were subsequently downsized.
 The denomination sold much of its property, including sites used for festivals, camps built for teenagers, college campuses, and private aircraft.
-They discontinued publishing all the books, booklets and magazines published by Armstrong.
+They discontinued printing of all the books, booklets and magazines published by Armstrong.

-To further economize, the church sold its properties in Pasadena and purchased an office building in Glendora, California.
+The church sold its properties in Pasadena and purchased an office building in Glendora, California.
 That building was sold in 2018 and the home office was moved to Charlotte, North Carolina.
-Formerly, the church's membership – meeting in rented halls on Saturdays such as public school buildings, dance halls, hotels and other venues – sent all tithe donations directly to the denomination.
-Under the new financial reporting system, local churches typically use the majority of funds locally for ministry, including buying or constructing local church buildings for use by the congregations with around 15% going to the denominational office; depending on how the congregation is affiliated with the denomination.
+Tithes were now being sent directly to the denomination.
+Formerly, members met in temporary locations such as public school buildings and dance halls.
+Under the new financial reporting system, local churches typically used the majority of funds locally for ministry, including buying or constructing permanent church buildings.
+About 15% of the tithes were going to the denominational office; depending on how the congregation was affiliated with the denomination.